 Membership is open to all current Oakton students.
 If you choose to join the national chapter dues are $35 per academic year.

-For further information visit the national AITP web site.
-For meetings, events, and other club information visit the AITP club web site.
+For additional information, visit the national AITP web site.
+For AITP at Oakton information, visit the AITP Student Chapter web site.

 CCS - The Chicago Computer Society